 Thea Loughrey Massage Therapist Clinic – Currie Center (UNB) Meet Thea!
 Originally from Brockville Ontario, Thea found her way East and began her post-secondary education at the University of New Brunswick graduating with BScKin in 2018.
 Thea became a massage therapist after completing another two years of post-secondary education at the Atlantic College of Therapeutic…

-Tyson Stewart Massage Therapist Clinic – Prospect Street Meet Tyson!
+Tyson Stewart Massage Therapist Clinic – Prospect Street & Currie Center (UNB) Meet Tyson!
 Tyson brings over 17 years of massage experience to Max Health Institute – Fredericton.
 He began his post-secondary education at the University of New Brunswick, graduating in 2001 with a BScKin.
-Tyson then attended the Atlantic College of Therapeutic Massage and graduated with a diploma…
+Tyson then attended the Atlantic College of Therapeutic Massage and…

 Karen Nel – Prospect Massage Therapist Clinic – Prospect Street Meet Karen! -Originally from South Africa -Therapeutic Massage Therapy Diploma,…